cannonpalms/tag-values-cache/docs/INTERAVL_BUG_ROOT_CAUSE.md

 - Multiple different values at the same timestamp
 - That get built into intervals with identical ranges [t, t+1)

-Will lose all but the last value when using InteravlCache or InteravlAltCache.
+Will lose all but the last value when using InteravlCache.

 This explains why the ClickBench data shows missing records - it likely has multiple tag combinations at the same timestamps.